The Core Curriculum

 Topics Classes

 The program will sometimes offer topics classes designed to address a timely issue in the construction industry, to gauge interest in a new course, or to coincide with a regional event.
-No topics class was offered in 2023–24, but several previous topics classes have been developed into regular classes.
+No topics class was offered in 2024–25, but several previous topics classes have been developed into regular classes.

-• CMGT 4000 − The Construction Industry through Time and Tomorrow − fall, even years, online
+• CMGT 4000 − The Construction Industry Through Time and Tomorrow − fall, even years, online

 The history of the construction industry, organization and delivery.

-Project delivery methods in the public sector. (to be discontinued 2024-25, content to be merged into Documents and Contracts course)
+Project delivery methods in the public sector.
+Content to be merged into Documents and Contracts course.

-• CMGT 4002 − Lean Construction − spring, odd years (to be discontinued 2024-25, content to be merged into expanded Planning and Scheduling sequence)
+• CMGT 4002 − Lean Construction − discontinued

 Lean principles and their application to design and construction.
+Content to be merged into Planning and Scheduling courses.

 • CMGT 4003 − Managing in the BIM Environment − spring and fall, every year